LumberjackUsingMath/webserver/README.md

 ### Description:
 This a Maven project that uses the Maven standard project structure.
 It implements a webserver that serves files, which can be requested by HTTP requests of version 1.1 .
-As I focused to make a proof of concept, I only implemented the GET request.
+As I focused on making a proof of concept, I only implemented the GET request.
 In particular, the GET request specifies the requested txt file in the header "requestedFile".
+If the file is available in the directory "Data", the server will send it out.

 ## Main Resource: